mickymacirl/CI-P2-Fruit/TESTING.md

 **Expected:**

-The game board cells and emoji placements should be random so as not to have repeated or bunched-together emoji.
+The game board cells and emoji placements should be random so as not to have repeated or bunched-together emojis.

 **Actual:**